 Goodwill is allocated to a CGU or a group of CGUs for the purpose of impairment testing based on the level at which it is monitored by management.
-The Company monitors its goodwill at the level of its operating segments and all of the goodwill as at September 30, 2021 and 2020 has been allocated to the Automotive Solutions segment.
-Goodwill is tested for impairment annually or whenever there is an indicator that the CGU group in which it resides may be impaired.
-Impairment is determined for goodwill by assessing the recoverable amount of each CGU group to which the goodwill relates.
+The Company performs a goodwill impairment test annually as at September 30 or more frequently when there is an indicator that the goodwill may be impaired.
+Impairment is determined for goodwill by assessing the recoverable amount of each CGU group to which the goodwill is allocated.
 Where the recoverable amount of the CGU group is less than its carrying amount, an impairment loss is recognized.
 Impairment losses relating to goodwill cannot be reversed in future periods.